SA

 CommonInfra

-A critical design decision is the explicit split within Application Services between platform-specific components and reusable components (highlighted above).
-Taxonomy Manager, Connectors, Self-Registration, and Profiles are architected as standalone, reusable building blocks — meaning they could be extracted and deployed in a different product context without modification.
+A critical design decision is the explicit split within Application Services between platform-specific components and reusable components.
+Taxonomy Manager, Connectors, and Profiles are architected as standalone building blocks — meaning they could be extracted and deployed in a different product context without modification.

 Technical Stack